eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 * implementing the gRPC protocol completely inside the middleware
 * using an http library and a protobuf converter

+#### On demand mTLS activation for gRPC workflows
+`swdd~grpc-mtls-on-demand-activation~1`

+Status: approved

+When the user demands activation of Mutual TLS (mTLS) for gRPC workflows, Ankaios shall establish secure gRPC communication between the involved parties.

+Rationale:

+To avoid complexity, coming with mTLS configuration e.g. certificates generation and management, during development phase, mTLS can be activated on demand.

+Needs:
+- impl

+Assumptions:

+No assumptions were taken.

 ## Structural view

 ![Unit overview](drawio/unit_overview.drawio.svg)

 ### gRPC Client

 The gRPC Client handles two types of communication.
 The first type is for the Ankaios Agent.
-The second one is for the Anakaios CLI.
+The second one is for the Ankaios CLI.
 Upon startup, the gRPC Client establishes the connection to the server.
 In case of the Ankaios Agent type of communication the server sends the "Agent Hello".
 Where in case of the Ankaios CLI type of communication the server does not send the "Agent Hello".
 Once the connection is there, it forwards messages from and to the Ankaios Agent or to the Ankaios CLI depending on the connection type.